-As an independent platform, weatherXchange makes accessing such protection easier than ever before by streamlining the process of designing a Weather Protection contract and then connecting the Hedger with the companies in the market who can provide the protection directly or who can advise and intermediate in its provision.
+As an independent platform, weatherXchange makes accessing weather protection easier than ever before by streamlining the process of designing a weather protection contract.

 What is Index-Based Weather Protection?

-The index-based weather risk market was established in 1997
+The index-based weather risk market was established in the late 1990’s.

-Index-Based weather risk hedging uses observed weather data at a weather station to create an index on which a payout is based.
+Index-based weather risk hedging uses observed weather data at a weather station to create an index on which a payout is based.
 This index could be total rainfall over a relevant period, or the number of days of minimum temperatures below zero.
-Most weather protection is designed as a structure that pays out when an index is above or below a certain level.
+Most weather protection is designed to pay out when an index is above or below a certain level.
 Such structures can be very flexible and tailored to the risk profile of the Hedger.
 The buyer of Weather Protection can choose the most appropriate weather index, for any risk period, with any level at which payments start and with any desired monetary payment per millimetres of rain or per days of extreme temperatures (etc.).